LaunchCodeEducation/data-analysis-curriculum/content/eda-with-pandas/reading/dataframes-with-pandas/_index.md

 A `pandas` **DataFrame** is the second type of class that is capable of handling data.

-Similar to a spreadsheet, a `DataFrame` has an index for each row and a name for each column. a `DataFrame` is capable of holding different types of data (strings, objects, integers, floats, booleans, numbers, and so on).
+Similar to a spreadsheet, a `DataFrame` can be visualzed as having multiple columns and rows associated with the data inside.
+The data within can be of any type.

-A `DataFrame` at its core is a colelction of `Series`.
+A `DataFrame` can also be considered a collection or assortment of `Series`.
 Similar to a `Series` there are multiple ways that a `DataFrame` can be created:
 1. Using a multi-dimensional list, dictionary, or tuple
 1. Combining or joining multiple `Series` together
 1. From a pre-existing CSV file